votinginfoproject/vip-specification/CONTRIBUTING.md

 3. Once it's done and tested, create a pull request to move it into the current working branch.
 4. Some feedback might be necessary in order to approve a PR.
 Many members of this repository have substantial technical and election   backgrounds, so please take all feedback to heart, regardless of the source.
 In order to get approval for the pull request, you will need approval from two people, including one representative from Democracy Works and one representative from Google.
 Democracy Works and Google employees still require two approvers and cannot self-approve, but it is not required that either approver on the PR be from the same organization as the PR author.
     1. Google approvers: @jdmgoogle
-    2. Democracy Works approvers: @afsmythe; @sarahberlin
+    2. Democracy Works approvers: @danny-pease, @jennifertlovell, @aditi-dmworks, @jones-liam-j, @mpechter
 5. When it's reviewed and accepted by the team within a reasonable timeframe (TBD), it's merged into the current working branch by the developer who created the pull-request.
 6. Delete the feature/bug branch.